Stuart Trucking Accident Lawyer

 Tractor trailer trucks have coupling attachments.
 When couplings malfunction or become unbalanced, the trailer can swing out from the tractor and may collide with other vehicles.
 This jackknifing motion can cause the trailer or the tractor to directly impact other vehicles head-on.
 This can cause all kinds of injuries and damages to other Stuart drivers.

-Losses sustained by truck collisions
+Losses sustained in truck collisions

 With truck accidents, the losses and injuries are often far greater than they would be when other, smaller motor vehicles, are involved.
 It's easy to see why.
 Massive 18-wheelers weigh more than smaller cars, trucks, and SUVs.
 Even pickup trucks can cause significant damage to smaller vehicles.
 These losses can truly be overwhelming.
 If you have been in a truck accident, we will review your case and tally up your losses so that you can be sure that you'll receive adequate compensation for damages and suffering.